Skip to main content

 The Cardinals (6-5) had been in first place for a few weeks but found themselves in second losing to the Seahawks (6-5), knowing the teams will meet again in two weeks at State Farm Stadium.

-(The 5-5 Rams play later Sunday against the Eagles, while the 49ers fell to 5-6 with a loss in Green Bay.)
+(The Rams, now 5-6, lost to the Eagles Sunday night, while the 49ers fell to 5-6 with a loss in Green Bay around the rest of the division.)

 Nothing has been lost, although the Cardinals play another difficult game on the road next week against the 9-2 Minnesota Vikings.
 And against anyone, whether it be against the Vikings or the Seahawks, the Cardinals can't have the offense go dormant.